imagej/imagej.github.io/_pages/plugins/morpholibj.md

 #### Grayscale erosion and dilation

 Morphological erosion and dilation may also be applied on grayscale images.
-In that case, the morphological dilation computes for each pixel the maximum within its neighborhood (defined by the structuring element), whereas the morphological erosion considers the minimum value within the neighborhood. {% include thumbnail src='/media/plugins/morpholibj-grains-dilation-erosion.png' title='Some examples of morphological filters on a grey level image.
-From left to right: original image, result of dilation with a square structuring element, and result of erosion with the same structuring element.'%} Applying a dilation or an erosion changes the size of the structures in the image: the grains in the result of the dilated image are larger.
+In that case, the morphological dilation computes for each pixel the maximum within its neighborhood (defined by the structuring element), whereas the morphological erosion considers the minimum value within the neighborhood.

+{% include img align='center' src='/media/plugins/morpholibj-grains-dilation-erosion.png' caption='Some examples of morphological filters on a grey level image.
+From left to right: original image, result of dilation with a square structuring element, and result of erosion with the same structuring element.' %}

+Applying a dilation or an erosion changes the size of the structures in the image: the grains in the result of the dilated image are larger.
 Morphological erosion can also be used on binary images to help separating touching particles.

 #### Opening and closing